aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 We would like a machine learning model that can do steps (2) and (3) above.

-The encoder-decoder architecture as proposed by{% cite 10.5555/2969033.2969173 %} does just this.
+The encoder-decoder architecture as proposed by<d-cite key="10.5555/2969033.2969173"></d-cite> does just this.

 The encoder processes and compresses the input into a meaningful representation, a fixed length vector.
 The decoder then takes this meaningful representation and then generates the output 1 token at a time.

-In {% cite 10.5555/2969033.2969173 %} both the encoder and decoder are RNNs, (or more specifically a variant called LSTM).
+In <d-cite key="10.5555/2969033.2969173"></d-cite> both the encoder and decoder are RNNs, (or more specifically a variant called LSTM).
 Let's take a look at how an RNN works.

 ## RNNs